Mapping subicular mnemonic circuitry

 The formation of memory for places and events represents a systems level process that engages multiple brain regions, coordinated by the hippocampus and subiculum.
 In order to understand how this is achieved, it is necessary to know how networks of cells encode memories.
 Based in the O’Neill lab, the successful candidate will use in-vivo multichannel (64-256) electrophysiology to record the activity of subicular neurons in behaving rodents as well as optogenetics to trace where in the brain the recorded cells project to.
 In doing so, this project will reveal not only how subicular neurons encode space during learning but also how it participates at the systems level in memory formation.
 The results will have relevance not only for how the healthy brain performs these fundamental cognitive processes but will be crucial for understanding the mechanisms underlying disruptions of memory in disease.
 As well as considering applicants with a background in psychology/neuroscience, candidates with an interest in neuroscience and a background in maths, engineering or computer science are also encouraged to apply.

-Application deadline: 22nd July 2019 with interviews (either in person or by Skype) being held on or around end of July and decisions being made by August.
+Application deadline: 31st March 2020 interviews (either in person or by Skype) being held on or around end of July and decisions being made by April.

 Interested applicants should direct inquiries to: Joe O’Neill, School of Psychology, Cardiff University; e-mail [Email Address Removed]